IterativeStatistics/BasicIterativeStatistics/joss/paper.md

 # About the implemented methods

 The implemented methods are: mean, variance,  higher-order moments (skewness and kurtosis), extrema, covariance, threshold (i.e. count the number of threshold exceedances) and Sobol indices.
+In particular, the library contains corrected formula compared to the original implementation made in [@Melissa] and some improvements (e.g. second order sobol index).
 It also implements exploratory work on quantile calculation based on the work of [@iooss:hal-03191621].

 Specifically, the iterative higher-order moments are based on [@Meng] work.
 As far as Sobol indices, three methods are implemented: Pearson coefficient (Martinez [@Martinez], Saltelli and Jansen) for the first and total order indices.
 These implimentation was validated by comparing it against the (non-iterative) statistics implemented in [@OpenTURNS].
 We also implement the second order Sobol indices (for solely Pearson coefficient and Jansen methods).